 Illinois Prenuptial and Postnuptial Agreement Lawyers Serving DuPage and Kane County

-When planning a marriage, planning for the possibility of a divorce is often the last thing on your mind.
+When you are getting married, planning for the possibility of a divorce is often the last thing on your mind.
 Unfortunately, the divorce rate in the United States is high, and it is often necessary to make such plans.
-Pre-nuptial agreements, also called pre-nups, are used to protect the interests of both spouses and others should the marriage end in divorce.
-They also help to remove some of the bitterness from a divorce proceeding.
-These contractual agreements can address numerous issues and often become quite complex.
+Prenuptial agreements, also called prenups, are used to protect the interests of both spouses and others should the marriage end in divorce.
+They can also help remove some of the bitterness from a divorce proceeding.
+These contractual agreements can address numerous issues, and they often become quite complex.

 Benefits of Prenuptial and Postnuptial Agreements